-Mr. STAFFORD moved for copies of reports relative to the English military and naval hospitals at Smyrna, Seutari, Kululee, Therapia, &c.; of any reports made by Sir John M'Neill or other commissioners, in reference to the sanitary condition of the camp in the on the health of the troops and sailors.
-With respect to the alleged noglect of the wounded after the 18th of June, he hal heard that Dr. Hall desired an inquiry; and he then proceeded to read extracts from the evidence taken before the sanitary commission, with a view to show that the medical accommodation in the camp was of the worst possible description.
-A system of rivalry exists between the civil and the military hospitals; and, while the civil surgeons are paid at the rate of two guineas a day, the army sur-geons have only 7s.
-6d.
-It is not therefore surprising that assistant-surgeons should be leaving the army for more profitable occupation.
-In conclusion, Mr. Stafford montioned that he is shortly going again to the camp; and he felt that this nation is responsible for a great waste of human life .-- Mr. FRE-DERICK PEEL stated that an inquiry is now being made into the allegations made by the "Army Surgeon" in his letter to the Times; and the testimony of two civil surgeons had already shown that those allegations were a gross imposition on public cretroops, while the capital, Rome, is occupied by those titled.
+Mr. STAFFORD moved for copies of reports relative to the English military and naval hospitals at Smyrna, Scutari, Kululee, Therapia, &c.; of any reports made by Sir John M.Neill or other commissioners, in reference to the sanitary condition of the camp in the Crimea; and generally of any official communications on the health of the troops and sailors.
+With respect to the alleged neglect of the wounded after the 18th of June, he had heard that Dr. Hall desired an inin the camp was of the worst possible description. geons have only 7s.
+6.1.
+It is not therefore surprising that assistant-surgeons should be leaving, the army for more profitable occupation.
+In conclusion, Mr. Stafford montioned that he is shortly going again to the camp; and he felt that this nation is responsible for a great waste of human life.--Mr. FREmade into the allegations made by the "Army Surgeon" in his letter to the Times; and the testimony of two civil surgeons had already shown that those the peninsula, however, is this-that the States of so unequal as might seem, since the latter have which were accepted by the Government, and which the Church are partly in the occupation of Austrian many allowances to which the formed atter have which were accepted by the down it through the Church are partly in the occupation of Austrian many allowances to which the former are not en- had relation to matters of detail, passed it through troops, while the applicable the applicable to matters of detail, passed it through troops, while the capital, Rome, is occupied by those titled.
 The health of the Crimean army is now that stage.